Pippadi/goactor/README.md

     actorC --> |LaunchAsChild| actorE[ActorE]
 ```

-Messages inbound to an actor are defined along with the actor.
+Messages inbound to an actor are to defined along with the actor.
 Messages outbound to a creator, i.e. events, are done via interfaces.
-This leaves the creator actor to handle the events (implement the interfaces) as required.
+This leaves the creator actor to handle the events (implement the interfaces) as desired.

 Error and stop propogation are two things done very easily with this kind of messaging.
 By default, an error encountered by a nested actor leads to the termination of the actor, and propogation of the error up the tree until the whole tree stops.
 This default behavior can be overridden as explained below.